elsewhencode/project-guidelines/README.md

     _Why:_
     > While your build process may(should) get rid of them, sometimes your source code may get handed over to another company/client and they may not share the same banter.

 * Make your names search-able with meaningful distinctions avoid shortened names.
-For functions Use long, descriptive names.
+For functions use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention.

     _Why:_
     > It makes it more natural to read the source code.